ericv032/mws-restaurant-stage-1/README.md

 Changes can be made to the files in the app/ directory.
 The browser will reload the changes on each file save.

-// # Build & Optimize

-This will build and optimize the project ready for deployment.
-It will output to the dist/ folder

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.